elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## Questions??

- * I hope you’ve enjoyed this talk and am delighted to hear your questions.
+ * I hope you've enjoyed this talk and am delighted to hear your questions.

 Notes: